 Today the majority of the cities have an underground metro network as they allow rapid transit time while transporting a large number of users.
-Moreover the reduced private traffic will produce less pollutants on the surface lived area.
-It is forecasted that in 2050 64% of the people will live in greater metropolitan areas so the mobility will become more and more a critical issue.
+Furthermore, reduced private traffic will produce fewer pollutants on the surface lived area.
+It is forecasted that in 2050 64% of people will live in larger metropolitan areas and consequently mobility will become an apparent critical issue.
 Metro and Rapid Transit Systems will become an integrated way of daily life.

 The international connections between countries, in our case Europe, is one of the relevant issues that will enable to achieve a greater level of interchanges for a mutual benefit.
 European Community has defined 10 strategic corridors called TEN-T (rail and roads) agreed in Maastricht in 1992 with a presumed horizon in 2030.

 The plan of such infrastructure (design, construction, operation) should satisfy a “sustainable development” firstly mentioned and defined by Brundtland Report (Our Common Future, United Nations World Commission on Environment and Development-WCED, 1986) and at the 1992 Summit Rio.

 The sustainable development concept is based on three pillars: •Social: meeting needs in terms of health, education, housing, employment etc. •Economic: creating wealth and improving living standards •Environmental: preserving species, natural resources, and energy resources

 It is common to represent the three pillars, that should roughly have the same weight, with the following figure:

 The pillars are not independent, they interact with one another.
 The following figure illustrates the phenomenon.

 For further information please see “Road Tunnel Operations First Step Towards a Sustainable Approach” PIARC, Technical Committee C3.3, Seoul 2015.

 Furthermore technical aspects as safety and energy savings must be taken into account.